attilamacskasy/openidsync/README.md

 	- Human‑readable console output; file and syslog keep RFC 5424 machine format.
 	- Linux‑style default filenames: `openidsync.log` and `openidsync-credentials.csv`.
 	- Configurable via `LoggingConfig` in `00_OpenIDSync_Config.json`; defaults to file‑only.
+- Description metadata sync refined: descriptions refresh automatically when attributes change, legacy `(compatibility)` placeholders are gone, and new JSON flags let you force updates for users and groups (rewriting the text to the current `[OpenIDSync managed]` + metadata format when enabled).

 ### New Features (Groups, Memberships, Privileged Elevation, Multi-Target Prep)
 - Group Synchronization (Entra → AD):